GShar/Robot-Automation-E2E/README.md

 and browser automation features provided by the Robot Selenium Library.

 ## Design Pattern Used
 I have used a pattern to the Page Objects Pattern as the pattern for designing the framework.
-I have replaced the page objects with the page keywords instead as Robot Framework uses keywords
+I have replaced the page objects with the page keywords instead as Robot Framework uses keywords.
 Please see the `Page_Keywords` folder within the root Folder `Robot_Automation_E2E`.

 It Contains the following Page Keywords Files: